baztian/jaydebeapi/README.rst

     versions.* See documentation of the connect method.
 (Thanks
     @testlnord for you efforts and the patience.)

+  - New major version due to possible api incompatibility.

 - 0.2.0 - 2015-04-26

   - Python 3 support (requires JPype1 >= 0.6.0).